 FOR SAFETY: Before Leaving Or Servicing Machine; Stop On Level Surface, Set Parking Brake, And Turn Off Machine.

-NOTE: The filter shaker by-pass switch should be in the "off" position to prevent the filter shaker from shaking.
+NOTE: For machines serial number 004369 and above, the filter shaker by-pass switch should be in the "off" position to prevent the filter shaker from shaking.

 2. Open the solution tank cover.